Pebble-bed reactor: Fuel production

 All kernels are precipitated from a sol-gel, then washed, dried and calcined.
 U.S. kernels use uranium carbide, while German (AVR) kernels use uranium dioxide.
 German-produced fuel-pebbles release about 1000 times less radioactive gas than the U.S. equivalents, due to that construction method.

 Design criticisms

 Graphite combustion

 The primary criticism of pebble-bed reactors is that encasing the fuel in graphite poses a hazard.
 Graphite can burn in the presence of air, which could happen if the reactor vessel is compromised.
 Fire could vaporize the fuel, which could then be released to the surroundings.
 Fuel kernels are coated with a layer of silicon carbide to isolate the graphite.
 While silicon carbide is strong in abrasion and compression applications, it has less resistance to expansion and shear forces.
 Some fission products such as ^{133}Xe have limited absorbance in carbon, so some fuel kernels could accumulate enough gas to rupture the silicon carbide.

 Containment building

-Some designs do not include a containment building, leaving reactors more vulnerable to attack.
+Some designs do not include a containment building.
 However, most are surrounded by a reinforced concrete containment structure.